 4. Do your research

-Besides researching the products you are using, you can also check out resorts that provide you with eco-friendly sunscreens.
+Besides researching the products you are using, you can also check out resorts that provide you with reef-safe sunscreens.
 Yes, it’s true.
 For example, the resort chain in Hawaii called Aqua-Aston offers free eco-friendly sunscreen to their guests.
 Now isn’t that great!

 Summing it all up